marisian/marisian/README.md

 # Hi there 👋 I'm marisian.

 I'm a **data scientist & researcher** currently focused on the application of NLP to labor market topics.
+Before focusing on NLP, I worked extensively in data analysis and warehousing in banking and finance organizations.
+My projects demonstrate not only advanced modeling but also end-to-end pipelines, from raw data ingestion to warehouse modeling and analysis.

 My areas of interest and expertise are:
 - Natural Language Processing (NLP)
 - Data Visualization